zevv/duc/README.md

 continues until the next section begins.Sections contain parameters, one per line, which consist of a single option name for boolean flags, or a option name and a value for options which take a value.

+The following sample configuration defines default parameters for the `duc ls` and `duc gui` commands.

 ```
 [ls]